Pluralism and Unity? Methods of Research in Psychoanalysis

 Notes about the author(s):

 Marianne Leuzinger-Bohleber is a training analyst in the German Psychoanalytical Association, former Chair of the Research Subcommittees for Conceptual Research, and a member of the Swiss Psychoanalytical Society.
-She is Vice Chair of the Research Board of the IPA, Full Pro-essor for Psychoanalysis at the University of Kassel, and head Director of the Sigmund Freud Institute, Frankfurt/Main.
+She is Vice Chair of the Research Board of the International Psychoanalytical Association, Full Professor for Psychoanalysis at the University of Kassel, and head Director of the Sigmund Freud Institute, Frankfurt/Main.
 Her main research fields include epistemology and methods of clinical and empirical research in psychoanalysis, interdisciplinary discourse with embodied cognitive science, educational sciences, and modern German literature.

 Jorge Canestri, M.D, psychiatrist, psychoanalyst.
 Training and supervising analyst for the Italian Psychoanalytical Association and for the Argentine Psychoanalytic Association.
 Mary S. Sigourney Award recipient 2004.
 Professor of Psychology of Health at the Roma 3 University.
 Editor of the Educational Section of the International Journal of Psycho-Analysis.
 President of the Italian Psychoanalytical Association.
 Has published numerous psychoanalytical papers in books and reviews including Language, Symbolisation and Psychosis.

 Anna Ursula Dreher trained as a psychoanalyst in the German Psychoanalytic Association.
 After working at the Social Psychological Research Centre of the University of Saarbrucken, she spent six years at the Sigmund Freud Institute, Frankfurt, and was involved in research on psychoanalytic concepts.
 She is now in private practice in Frankfurt, and lectures in psychoanalysis and psychology at the universities of Hanover and Giessen.